buzztroll/dcm_python_agent_documentation/agent_install_syntax.rst

           -U, --user                 Linux user that the python agent will run as (default dcm) If you specify a different user then that user must already exist.

+          -o, --chef-client          Install the latest Chef client

           -p, --base-path            Base path where to install the agent (default /dcm)

+          -r, --reload-conf          Reload the configuration file (used to populate defaults)

           -L, --loglevel             Log level for logging (ERROR, WARN, INFO, DEBUG)

-          -l, ---logfile             Name of the python agent logfile (default agent.log)
+          -l, --logfile              Name of the python agent logfile (default agent.log)

+          -v, --verbose              Increase the amount of output produced by the script

   .. note:: In most cases it is not necessary to specify the **-c** parameter as the python agent can detect the cloud.